jasc5797/Realms-of-Xylaria/content/DM/Session Prep/Session 2/Session 2 Prep.md

 [[Isvar Zunil]] talks about how sad it is that the party's newly acquired house and their employment have meet such an explosive end.
 He does however have an offer that may pique their interests.
 He says that the royal family is willing to hire them on, considering they are now free agents and all, to loyal serve as a group to perform special interests where the [[Trisfir Kingdom]] can normal reach.
 In exchange the party's connection with the bombing won't be spread through the news tomorrow.
 To sweeten the deal he says they can keep their current lodgings and will have an increased payment scheme.
 He asks the party to infiltrate on of [[Clan Tanithil]]'s warehouses that the party is already familiar with in order to find more information on the [[Shadow Group]]

-See [[Getting acquainted with Isvar]] for more information on next steps for the party.
+See [[2.3 Getting acquainted with Isvar]] for more information on next steps for the party.

 ## Warehouse